vivekKodira/vivekkodira.github.io/_posts/2024-11-14-school-website.md

 ## Goals

-For [The Home School](https://www.thehomeschool.in/), my goals were to come up solutions which would be
+For [The Home School](https://www.thehomeschool.in/), my goals were to come up with solutions which would be
   - less expensive from a cost perspective (avoid subscriptions)
   - classy & professional
   - easy to maintain by the school itself